'Some patients haven't eaten for days'

-The British Dietetic Association say they are concerned about a rise in mental health patients across the UK going without food during the Covid-19 crisis.
+The British Dietetic Association says it is concerned about a rise in mental health patients across the UK going without food during the Covid-19 crisis.

-With specialist dieticians seeing an increase in patients arriving at hospital malnourished, there are calls for mental health assessments to include questions about people's access to food.
+With specialist dietitians seeing an increase in patients arriving at hospital malnourished, there are calls for mental health assessments to include questions about people's access to food.

-The BBC followed a mental health ambulance team in Merseyside who have been providing food parcels for patients.
+The BBC followed a mental health ambulance team in Merseyside that has been providing food parcels for patients.

 If you, or someone you know, have been affected by any of the issues in this film, please visit BBC Action Line.